New Zealand sevens sides advance to World Cup semis

-New Zealand is still a chance for a double at the Rugby Sevens World Cup again with both the Black Ferns Sevens and All Blacks Sevens easing into tomorrow's semifinals in South Africa this morning.
+New Zealand is still a chance for a double at the Rugby Sevens World Cup once again with both the Black Ferns Sevens and All Blacks Sevens easing into tonight's semifinals in South Africa.

+The Black Ferns Sevens, aiming for a third straight title, will play France for a spot in the final at 10.07pm after a 28-0 quarter-final victory over Ireland this morning.

 But a Portia Woodman long-range try to start the half, her 20th try at the World Cup, opened the floodgates as missed tackles began to cost the Irish.